 The Georgetown University Ophthalmic Medical Personnel Training Program (OMPTP) is designed to prepare students for a career assisting ophthalmologists (medical eye doctors), and to enhance the knowledge and skills of those already employed in the field of ophthalmic medical assisting.

-Upon graduation from the program, students are immediately eligible for employment with individual or group private offices, hospital ophthalmology practices.
+Upon graduation from the program and completion of the required clinical hours, students are immediately eligible for employment with individual or group private offices or, hospital ophthalmology practices.
 Dependent upon the student’s background prior to entering our course they may be eligible for employment with ophthalmic research opportunities, pharmaceutical companies or ophthalmic diagnostic instrumentation.

 After Graduation from OMPTP